Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-troubleshooting.md

       4. Enter "smtp.sendgrid.net" as "Host"
       5. Enter "2525" as "Port"

-## My AWS stack says "rollback complete" after deploying, what went wrong?

-You encountered an issue during Hubs Cloud stack deployment.
-By default, AWS rolls back the changes and deletes the stack.

-#### To see the first error event

-1. Navigate to AWS EC2 > Select "Events" Tab on left sidebar
-2. Scroll down the list to any red error(s) in the "Status" column
-3. Log those errors for later troubleshooting

-#### To turn rollback completely off

-1. Start the [AWS Hubs deployment process](https://hubs.mozilla.com/cloud) > Finish steps 1 and 2 > "Step 3 Configure stack options" > "Advanced options" > Expand "Stack creation options" > Select "Disabled" for "Rollback on failure"
-2. Continue with the stack creation and discover which error the stack failed on
-3. Delete the stack in AWS CloudFormation manually to restart the deployment process

-## The specified key does not exist.
-(Service: Amazon S3; Status Code: 404; Error Code: NoSuchKey
+### The specified key does not exist.
+Service: Amazon S3; Status Code: 404; Error Code: NoSuchKey

 This is a bug in AWS Cloudformation that Amazon is working to address.
 Unfortunately, you'll have to delete and re-create the stack.

-## "ExternalZoneSSLCertLocalIfEast" error or timeout

-You have an issue with SSL certificate verification.

-#### Potential solutions:

-1. **Check your domains**
-   - Are your domain names typed correctly?
-   - Check that you registered the domains on AWS Route 53
-2. **Certificate limit reached, must ask AWS for increase.**
-   - Have you deployed this stack multiple times?
-If so, AWS defaults that you can create only 25 certificates per month.
-Create a AWS help desk ticket to request for a certificate increase.
-In a few days, you'll be able to deploy Hubs Cloud again.
-3. **DNS CNAME issues.**
-   - Before deploying Hubs Cloud stack again, go to AWS Route 53
-   - Select the domains you're using for Hubs Cloud
-   - Delete the CNAMEs from left from the last Hubs stack deployment -- Careful not to delete any CNAMEs that your domains use for another service
-   - Deploy the Hubs Cloud stack again
-4. **Are your Name Servers the default AWS ones?**
-   - You may have changed your Name Servers to point ot another service.
-Delete the current ones to revert back to the defaults.

-## My servers are Offline or "NoSuchKey" Error on my Hubs Cloud domain after successful deploy Hubs Cloud
+### My servers are Offline or "NoSuchKey" Error on my Hubs Cloud domain after successful deploy Hubs Cloud

 Did you choose "Offline mode" when creating the stack?
 If so, you deployed correctly but your servers aren't running!